1919 Auckland Rugby League season: Round 1

 Billy Ghent scored his first try for Marist.

 In the Newton match with Ponsonby there was no crossbar and so they tied a piece of string between the two posts to act as a makeshift marker for kicks at goal.
 The match was ultimately called off near fulltime after Ponsonby supporters objected to some refereeing decisions and were ten yards over the sideline.
 The referee Billy Murray and his assistants tried to clear the field but after the spectators failed to move he called the game off.
 The Auckland Rugby League ordered the match replayed the following week.
 In the Marist Memories book produced by the Marist club for their Golden Jubilee the Robinson brothers who played for Marist were in fact the Nunn brothers from Wellington.
 The story was retold by Bill Glover senior 50 years later that they were trying to avoid detection from the military police and gave aliases to the police.
 The Marist team featured several new players in their surprising win which was their first ever in first grade competition.
 One of them was Horace Nunn who had played rugby union for Wellington and the North Island.
 He was a deserter from military camp at Trentham and in 1920 was arrested and spent a year in prison with hard labour.
 After being released he joined the Petone rugby league club and played for Wellington and New Zealand in 1921.

 Round 1 replay

 The replay was described as "undoubtedly the fastest and most exciting" of the season.
-And was also played in good spirits and well refereed.